Cooking On The Ranch

 Have fun with these skillet enchiladas.
 Think of this as a core recipe get creative.
 Add corn kernels, cooked chorizo or even shredded chicken on top.

-Recipe For Red Chile Enchiladas
+Recipe For Red Chile Sauce Enchiladas

 Red chile enchiladas topped with strips of zucchini, radish, sliced jalapenos, green olives, sliced romaine lettuce.